Intel expects to make decision this year on next new chip plant

 "Overall I believe we have a healthy growth," Eden said.

-In its 40 years in Israel, Intel has invested $10.8 billion in plants and development centres and received $1.5 billion in grants.
+In its 40 years in Israel, Intel has invested $10.8 billion in plants and development centers and received $1.5 billion in grants.
 It employs nearly 10,000 people.

 "Together with the Israeli government we will do what needs to be done to stay competitive," Fassberg said.